 5. Nishat Bagh

 Nishat Bagh is a 12-terraced Mughal garden built in 1633 by Asif Khan, brother of Noor Jahan.
 The 12 terraces represent 12 zodiac signs and there is a mountain spring that slide down from 15 feet height into a rectangular pool in the middle of the garden.
 With its splendid views of the Dal lake as well as snow-capped mountain ranges of Pir Panjal, it is also known as the ‘Garden of Bliss’.
-Nishat Bagh is adorned with various gushing fountains, rows of huge Chinar trees and beds of colorful flowers.
+Nishat Bagh is adorned with various gushing fountains, rows of huge Chinar trees and beds of colourful flowers.

 6. Shalimar Bagh

 Shalimar Bagh or ‘The Garden of Love’ is the largest Mughal Garden in Srinagar.
 It was built in 1619 AD by the Mughal Emperor Shah Jahan as a gift to his beloved wife, Noor Jahan.
-Spread across an area of 31-acres along the Dal lake, this three-terraced garden is bejewelled with innumerable varieties of colorful flowers that blossom in Spring and Autumn.
-There is a canal lined with polished pebbles that runs through the center of the garden.
+Spread across an area of 31-acres along the Dal lake, this three-terraced garden is bejewelled with innumerable varieties of colourful flowers that blossom in Spring and Autumn.
+There is a canal lined with polished pebbles that runs through the centre of the garden.
 Shalimar Bagh exhibits the Mughal architectural taste as well as their exemplary expertise in horticulture.

 7. Indira Gandhi Memorial Tulip Garden

 If you visit Kashmir between late March and early May, you can catch an enthralling sight of over 20 lakh Tulip flowers at the Indira Gandhi Memorial Tulip Garden.
 Covering an area of 30 hectares spread over seven terraces, it is the largest Tulip garden in Asia.
-With its wide spectrum of Tulips in every possible color on a backdrop of magnificent Zabarwan mountain ranges overlooking the majestic Dal Lake, the garden is a treat to the senses.
+With its wide spectrum of Tulips in every possible colour on a backdrop of magnificent Zabarwan mountain ranges overlooking the majestic Dal Lake, the garden is a treat to the senses.
 You can click your perfect photograph moments here while enjoying the picturesque beauty of the entire garden.
-Every year a Tulip festival is organized here in the late March and April when the flowers are in full bloom.
+Every year a Tulip festival is organised here in the late March and April when the flowers are in full bloom.
 The festival features rich Kashmiri culture where you can enjoy Kashmiri dances, folk songs, buy local handicrafts and relish the sumptuous cuisines of Kashmir.

 8. Hazratbal Shrine